jonorl/todo-list/README.md

 # restaurant-page
-Restaurant Page project for Project Odin
+To do list project for Project Odin